-Acupuncture St Helens is now of the most sought after complimentary and alternative treatments of people with irritable bowel syndrome (IBS) greatly alleviating its painful symptoms.
+Acupuncture Overland Park is now of the most sought after complimentary and alternative treatments of people with irritable bowel syndrome (IBS) greatly alleviating its painful symptoms.
 Acupuncture is a form of Chinese medicine practiced for thousands of years as a way to treat illness by balancing energy (chi) in the body.
 By balancing chi, the body organs, muscles, blood vessels, nerves glands and body tissues function properly and the mind and body experiences good health.

 IBS symptoms such as diarrhea, constipation, abdominal pain and muscle cramps are one of those symptoms which acupuncture can effectively address.
 Furthermore, the factors that cause these symptoms are also taken care of by acupuncture.
 They may include menstrual cramps, premenstrual syndrome (PMS), insomnia, anxiety, nervousness and stress.